Academic Appeals (Regulation XIV)

 - There were mitigating circumstances (such as significant ill-health, or exceptional personal problems) affecting you of which the Programme Board or Review Board was not made aware when it took its decision (i.e. because you did not submit a Mitigating Circumstances claim).

 - There is evidence of prejudice or bias against you on the part of one or more of the Examiners which was not available at the Programme or Review Board.
-“Evidence” in this context will need to amount to more than a feeling on your part that an examiner is prejudiced or biased against you and/or has assessed your work harshly.
+“Evidence” in this context will need to amount to more than a feeling on your part that an examiner has treated you unfairly and/or has assessed your work harshly.

 Appeals based solely on a claim that your work was deserving of a higher mark will not be successful.
-This is because the assessment of all your work at the University is subject to the checks, and rigorous marking procedures outlined in section 12 of the University’s Academic Quality Procedures Handbook.
+This is because the assessment of all your work at the University is subject to the checks, and rigorous marking procedures outlined in section 12 of the University’s Academic Quality Procedures Handbook including double/second marking, internal moderation, and scrutiny by an external examiner.
 These safeguards mean that you may not challenge the academic judgement of the examiners examiners - i.e. you may not simply argue that an examiner has been mistaken or come to an incorrect decision about the quality of your work.
 Nor may you ask for coursework or examination scripts to be re-marked.

 An appeal based on your performance being affected by mitigating circumstances will only be considered if you are able to demonstrate that you had “good cause” for not bringing the circumstances to the attention of the examiners by submitting a Mitigating Circumstances claim at the appropriate time (normally before the publication of your results).
 An example of “good cause” in this context would be if you were affected by significant mental health issues.
 However, a lack of awareness of the Mitigating Circumstances processes, and/or only coming to the realisation after the publication of your results that your performance was affected by mitigating circumstances will not normally be accepted as constituting “good cause.”